Arts based research

 Environmental and site specific work

-As Donna Haraway writes, we have got ourselves and the natural world into ‘Lots of trouble’.
-Here are three of my responses to the mess we are in.
-Tidal Village was a temporary site specific installation on the Severn Estuary; the site specific drawings are from The Stinging Nettle Atlas, which explores themes of girlhood, Read More…
+As Donna Haraway writes, we have got ourselves and the natural world into ‘lots of trouble’, and here are three of my responses to the mess we are in.
+Tidal Village was a temporary site specific installation on the Severn Estuary; the site specific drawings are from The Stinging Nettle Atlas, which explores themes of Read More…

 Narrative and deep mapping